 The Advantages of Having a Phoenix Immigration Attorney

 In fact, we help our clients to avoid pitfalls and other challenges that immigrants often face.
 People who are new to the country might not know how to obtain a visa or other documents that allow them to stay in the country legally.
 Sometimes they unknowingly stay longer in the country than the amount of time they are allowed to by law.
 We can assist people in renewing their paperwork, which in turn allows them to remain in the country while they apply for residency.

-As Arizona lawyers, we take very seriously our duty to remain informed on immigration law, as it is changed and amended regularly.
+As an immigration attorney, we take very seriously our duty to remain informed on immigration law, as it is changed and amended regularly.
 Most people are not knowledgeable about the intricacies of the laws that govern immigration and citizenship.
 As we represent our clients, we make sure that they stay within the bounds of these laws and apply for residency or citizenship as they should.

 If an application is denied, we remain committed to finding a suitable solution.
 We can help clients with the filing of appeal or other follow-up action and represent them during the subsequent proceedings.
 With our expertise, we can keep their application active, allowing them to stay in the country as they continue to seek a favorable resolution.

 As they navigate the details of immigration law, people can benefit by retaining legal representation.
 Among other things, we assist our clients with the following:

 - Filing the necessary paperwork for visas.

 - Providing counseling relating to immigration and citizenship process and application.

 - Providing assistance with appeals and related proceedings.

 Many of our clients also need access to other resources, such as language classes or employment referrals.
 As their lawyers, we know where to find these resources and can guide our clients as they learn English, find a job, and establish themselves as successful contributors to society.